Inspections for home buyers

 11 Month Builder Warranty Inspection

-Before the end of your first year, you can employ us for a builder warranty inspection, so that you can have the builder come and complete repairs to items that have occurred or been discovered over that time period.
-You may also have some issues and you just don’t know why.
-We can investigate the problem and give you suggestions for repair.
+At this point, you’ve been living in your new home for the past 10 or 11 months.
+By now, you have likely come across a few issues that either weren’t corrected prior to closing or may have only recently appeared.
+Most builders offer a 12-month new home warranty period.
+Before the end of your first year of ownership, you can employ us for a builder warranty inspection.
+Armed with our report, you can request that the builder come and complete repairs to items that have occurred or been discovered over that time period.
+You may also have a few issues that you can’t seem to identify the cause.
+We can investigate the symptoms and provide you suggestions for repair.
 Our report makes it easy to address specific items with your builder.
 It’s important not to miss this deadline so you can take advantage of your builder’s 1-year warranty.